Key Takeaway

 Regulated Pharmacy Partnerships

-MEDVi partners with compounding pharmacies that operate under FDA oversight (503A and 503B facilities).
-While compounded medications themselves are not FDA-approved, the pharmacies that produce them are subject to federal and state regulation.
-This is an important distinction: the medications are legal and regulated, even though they have not gone through the FDA approval process that brand-name drugs require.
+MEDVi says it works through regulated pharmacy channels, but patients should verify the dispensing pharmacy, state license, and whether the prescription is filled through a patient-specific 503A compounding pharmacy.
+While compounded medications themselves aren't FDA-approved, the pharmacies that produce them are subject to federal and state regulation.
+This is an important distinction: the medications are legal and regulated, even though they haven't gone through the FDA approval process that brand-name drugs require.

 Verified Patient Reviews

 MEDVi holds a 4.5 out of 5 rating on Trustpilot based on thousands of reviews.
 The positive reviews consistently describe effective medications, responsive physicians, and straightforward onboarding.
-The volume and consistency of these reviews is difficult to fabricate, though it is worth noting that some telehealth companies incentivize reviews through discounts or other perks.
+The volume and consistency of these reviews is difficult to fabricate, though some telehealth companies incentivize reviews through discounts or other perks.

 Red Flags and Concerns